2022–23 EHF European Cup

-The 2022–23 EHF European Cup is the 26th season of Europe's tertiary club handball tournament organised by European Handball Federation (EHF), and the 3rd season since it was renamed from the Challenge Cup to the EHF European Cup.
+The 2022–23 EHF European Cup was the 26th season of Europe's tertiary club handball tournament organised by European Handball Federation (EHF), and the 3rd season since it was renamed from the Challenge Cup to the EHF European Cup.

 Qualified teams

 The full list of teams qualified for each stage of the 2022–23 EHF European Cup was announced on 12 July 2022.

 The labels in the parentheses show how each team qualified for the place of its starting round: